-The Suppliers identified only a portion of the smelters and refiners that may have processed the necessary Conflict Minerals contained in our in-scope products.
+The Suppliers identified to us four different smelters and refiners that processed the necessary 3TG contained in our in-scope products.
+The Suppliers identified only a portion of the smelters and refiners that may have processed the necessary 3TG contained in our in-scope products.